valdivj/KinectV2_YOLO/README.md

  Then it adds the depth data to bounding box label.
  It also puts a colored circle(the same color as the bounding box) on the depth data window where it is readinf the depth data pixel.

+ Kinect_yolo depth.py: is the one to run.It h combines all the features

 ```